By Christy Matte,

 Parents Need to Know

-Parents need to know that Hohokum is a beautiful downloadable puzzle adventure game with no instructions, no help, and no way to know whether you're on the "right track."
+Parents need to know that Hohokum is a downloadable puzzle adventure game available for Playstation 3, Playstation 4, and Windows PCs.
+Without instructions, help, or any way to know whether you're on the "right track," this title requires a level of patience and ingenuity that's remarkably higher than similar games in the puzzle genre.
 The ultra-simple controls (you can complete the game with one stick and one button) make it accessible to players of all ages and easy to pick up even for non-gamers.
 The puzzles are another story entirely.
-With no guidance, they're best solved by drifting through the landscape, touching everything you can, and hoping you stumble across the solution.
+Without guidance, they're best solved by drifting through the landscape, touching everything you can, and hoping you stumble across the solution.
 Some levels require almost no skill at all to solve, whereas some require a bit more expertise with a controller.
 This is best geared toward older kids who like lower-pressure gameplay and are patient enough to explore without clear objectives and constant rewards.

-Hohokum is visually stunning and beautifully scored.
-Zipping around with Long Mover, whose body parts change color based on the direction they're headed, is like a meditative journey ... until you try to solve the puzzles.
+This puzzler is visually stunning and beautifully scored, but will definitely need patience to complete.
+Zipping around with Long Mover in Hohokum, whose body parts change color based on the direction they're headed, is like a meditative journey ... until you try to solve the puzzles.
 Some of them are obvious and quick, whereas others might leave you searching a gray (or green or polka-dotted) landscape forever for a clue as to what to do next until your goal becomes clear or you become too frustrated to continue.
 Online walk-throughs of the levels are bound to be a necessity for the game, but there's something to be said for the moment you figure out a stage on your own, and the final level cut scene announces the details of the creature you've freed.
 The worlds are lovely and accentuated by a gorgeous soundtrack.
 You may find yourself lighting street lamp creatures or bouncing between objects that look like orange hamburgers.
 It will be strange, mysterious, and exasperating.
 For example, look for the 170 or so (usually) disembodied eyes that you'll need to open along the way.
 Weird.

 If there's one primary failing to Hohokum, it's the navigation between the worlds.
 You can travel from world to world through portals, or you can head to the main menu and hunt down a portal from there.
 Either way, you don't really know where you're going until you're pretty much already there.
 It's frustrating when you're trying to find new levels or those you need to replay.
 Hohokum is delightful, infuriating, peaceful, and challenging.
 For kids with lots of patience, it's a worthwhile journey.